-The value $\k_d$ depends only on the dimension~$d$ and the magnetic field~$h$; in fact, if we denote by $\G_i$ the energy of the $i$ dimensional critical droplet of the Ising model at zero temperature and magnetic field~$h$, then
+The value $\k_d$ depends only on the dimension $d$ and the magnetic field $h$; in fact, if we denote by $\G_i$ the energy of the $i$-dimensional critical droplet of the Ising model at zero temperature and magnetic field $h$, then

 \end{theorem} Besides the aforementioned technical difficulties, our proof is basically an inductive implementation of the scheme of \cite{DS1}, combined with the strategy of \cite{CM}.
-Let us give some insight into the scheme of the proof.
 The first step of the proof consists in reducing the problem to a process defined in a finite exponential volume.
-Let $\kappa>0$ and let $\tau_\beta=\exp(\beta \k)$.
-Let $L>\kappa$ and let $\L_\beta=\L(\exp(\beta L))$ be a cubic box of side length $\exp(\beta L)$.
+Let $\kappa>0$, and let $\tau_\beta=\exp(\beta\k)$.
+Let $L>\kappa$, and let $\L_\beta=\L(\exp(\beta L))$ be a cubic box of side length $\exp(\beta L)$.
 We have that